-If you find yourself asking 'why is my dog's nose dry?' there are a few reasons that could be behind this.
+If you find that your dog's nose is dry there are a few reasons that could be behind this.

-Dogs are well known for their excellent sense of smell, and their noses work best when they are wet.
-They are designed this way to trap scent particles, which occurs within a thin layer of mucus on the nose surface.
-This allows them to hold on to and examine the smell thoroughly.
+Dogs are well known for their excellent sense of smell, and their noses work best when they're wet.
+They're designed this way to trap scent particles, which occurs within a thin layer of mucus on the nose surface.
+This allows them to hold onto and examine the smell thoroughly.
 Some dogs will lick their noses to moisten them further when having a good old sniff.

-The nose also acts as a way of cooling dogs down.
-They are unable to sweat as we do, so moisture evaporating from the nose surface, as well as from their mouth through panting, can help to cool them down.
+The nose also helps dogs to cool down.
+Unlike us humans, they are unable to sweat so moisture evaporating from the nose surface, as well as from their mouth through panting, can help to cool them down.

 Why is my dog's nose dry?

 Most of the time a healthy dog’s nose will be nice and moist, but there are some situations when it could feel a bit dry.
 Some of these are normal occurrences and others could be due to ill health.
-Here’s 9 reasons your dog could have a dry nose.
+Here are 9 reasons your dog could have a dry nose:

 1. He’s been asleep